erde-lang/erde-lang.github.io/src/docs/reference.md

 :::info

-Unlike most languages, nested destructuring is **_not_** supported.
-This is intentional, as nested destructuring syntax makes code more cryptic and difficult to read.
+Unlike other languages, nested destructuring is **_not_** supported.
+This is intentional, as nested destructuring syntax often makes code much more cryptic and difficult to read.

 :::